 Recently, I wrote a short story about why I didn’t buy my dream house.
 The truth is, I still love that house.
 I wish I didn’t live so close to it and that it wasn’t so easily within my reach.
 It is still for sale, and it practically begs me to buy it each time I drive by.

-According to my mortgage broker, I can afford to buy my dream house.
+According to my mortgage broker, I can afford to buy it.
 The numbers add up, and it would be feasible for us to upgrade our housing at this time.
 However, it’s not that simple.
 Even though we can technically afford it, we are choosing to stay put and focus our attention on paying off our mortgage ASAP.
 Why, you ask?
 Simply put, I want to be debt free.

 Retirement planners and finance geeks look at me like some sort of circus freak when I say that I am prepaying my mortgage.
 Since it is locked in at a rate of 3.25%, I am paying a minimal amount of interest on it.
 Why would I prepay my mortgage instead of investing my excess income for a higher return?
 Why would I reduce my liquidity by pumping most of my extra cash into an illiquid asset?
 Why prepay when there are a plethora of investment opportunities that will likely bring me a return of way more than 3.25%?
 Why do I not realize that mortgage interest is tax-deductible and that I am giving up that shiny gold nugget for chump change?
 It seems to be a hot button issue that sends homeowners on both sides of the fence into a tizzy.
 I assure you that I do find opposing viewpoints intriguing.
 However, we have different plans.